Categories

 This park holds a special (and chilly!) memory for me.
 It’s where I almost got frostbite because I wasn’t wearing proper protective footwear.
 Never again, UGG!
 Despite that, Moerenuma Park remains one of the best parks I’ve visited in Japan.
 Its unique design and serene atmosphere make it a must-see.

-To get there from Odori or Susukino, take the Toho Subway Line to Kanjodori-higashi Station (one way fare is 250 yen and travel time is about 15 minutes) and then local bus number 69 or 79 to get to the east gate (one way fare is 210 yen and travel time is about 25 minutes).
+How to get to Moerenuma Park: from Odori or Susukino, take the Toho Subway Line to Kanjodori-higashi Station (one way fare is 250 yen and travel time is about 15 minutes) and then local bus number 69 or 79 to get to the east gate (one way fare is 210 yen and travel time is about 25 minutes).

 bicycle buried in deep snow